TART-MSU/HyperProb/README.md

 Installation
 ------------

-Currently working on a integrated downloadable tool set.
-The easist way to use the tool currently is generating a container from the [docker image](https://hub.docker.com/r/oyendrila/hyper_on_mdp_tool) which comes with all the dependencies and the script pre-installed.
+The easist way to use the tool is generating a container from the [docker image](https://hub.docker.com/r/oyendrila/hyper_on_mdp_tool) which comes with all the dependencies and the script pre-installed.

 Getting Started
 ---------------